heapsta/heapsta/README.md

 - 👋 Hi, I’m @heapsta
-- 📱 I'm a Dart and Flutter Developer based in 🇩🇪 Germany
+- 📱 I'm an Android and Flutter Developer
-- 💞️ I’m looking to collaborate on cool flutter/dart projects